About You Now: Miranda Cosgrove version

-Miranda Cosgrove covered was released as single on January 28, 2009, from her EP of the same name.
-The original lyrics were slightly altered to be made more suitable due to Cosgrove's younger audience.
+Miranda Cosgrove’s cover of "About You Now" was promoted as the lead single from her debut extended play of the same name, on 28 January 2009.
+The original lyrics were slightly altered to be made more suitable to Cosgrove's younger audience.
 Cosgrove's version was promoted heavily on Nickelodeon, where the music video was played during commercial breaks.
+The Spider Remix of the single was also included in the EP.

 Commercial performance

 The song has become her highest-peaking song to date in the US, peaking at number 47 on the Billboard Hot 100.
 The song was heavily promoted by Cosgrove.
-During her first ever live performance, Cosgrove performed the song at the 2008 Macy's Thanksgiving Day Parade On 5 February 2009, Cosgrove released an extended play, titled after the song.
-The EP, which released to the iTunes Store, features a total of five songs – "About You Now", "F.Y.I.", and "Party Girl", and features remixes of "About You Now" and "Stay My Baby".
-Aside from this performance, Cosgrove also performed the song on Today on 6 September 2010, along with future single "Kissin U", and a then unreleased track, "BAM", both off of her debut studio album Sparks Fly released on 27 April 2010.
+During her first ever live performance, Cosgrove performed the song at the 2008 Macy's Thanksgiving Day Parade.
+On 3 February 2009, Cosgrove released an extended play, titled after the song.
+The EP, which was released to the iTunes Store, features a total of five songs – "About You Now", "FYI", and "Party Girl", and features remixes of "About You Now" and "Stay My Baby".
+Aside from this performance, Cosgrove also performed the song on Today on 6 September 2010, along with "Kissin U", and "BAM", both off of her debut studio album Sparks Fly released on 27 April 2010.

 Music video

 The music video, directed by Bille Woodruff premiered on Nickelodeon on 5 December 2008, following the premiere of Merry Christmas, Drake & Josh.
 It features Mexican-American Actor and singer Diego Boneta as her love interest.
 In the music video, Miranda is with her friends at the mall where, simultaneously, so is her ex–boyfriend.
 The best friends look at a necklace then go to a photo booth to take pictures.
-The pictures of two girls acting like they are dating remind Miranda about her break up with her old boyfriend, wherein she mistakenly accused him of cheating on her.
+The pictures of two girls acting like they are dating remind Miranda about her break up with her ex-boyfriend, wherein she mistakenly accused him of cheating on her.
 They then go on an escalator and Miranda spots her ex.
 She texts him that she got it all wrong with him and he locates her and gives her the necklace that Miranda saw in the beginning of the video that she liked.
 They end up getting back together at the end of the video.
+The music video was one of the best selling videos on iTunes at the time of its release.